poopsicles/EchelonForms/README.md

 ## Security overview

-You should read up a bit on [assymetric crytography](https://en.wikipedia.org/wiki/Public-key_cryptography) to understand what's really happening here.
+You should read up a bit on [asymmetric crytography](https://en.wikipedia.org/wiki/Public-key_cryptography) to understand what's really happening here.

 A nicer, less technical intro. can also be found [here](https://www.techtarget.com/searchsecurity/definition/asymmetric-cryptography).